dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-workflow/dotnet-workflow-howto.md

 description: Learn how to author and manage Dapr Workflow using the .NET SDK
 ---

-Let's create a Dapr workflow (`Workflow`) and invoke it using the console.
-In the provided purchase order processing workflow example, the console prompts provide directions on how to both purchase and restock items.
+Let's create a Dapr workflow and invoke it using the console.
+In the [provided order processing workflow example](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow), the console prompts provide directions on how to both purchase and restock items.
 In this guide, you will:

-- Create an ASP.NET application ([WorkflowConsoleApp](./WorkflowConsoleApp)).
+- Create a .NET console application ([WorkflowConsoleApp](./WorkflowConsoleApp)).
 - Utilize the .NET workflow SDK and API calls to start and query workflow instances.

 In the .NET example project: